 The ECL determination to be applied depends on the allocation of the contract to one of three stages.
-At the time of initial recognition, each contract is allocated to Stage 1 (with the exception of Purchased or originated credit-impaired contracts: Purchased or Originated Credit-Impaired - POCI).
+At the time of initial recognition, each contract is allocated to Stage 1 (except for Purchased or originated credit-impaired contracts: Purchased or Originated Credit-Impaired - POCI).